-(1) Informs the Deputy Under Secretary of the Army; Vice Chief of Staff of the Army; Office of the Chief of Public Affairs (CPA); Chief of Legislative Liaison (CLL) and other affected HQDA Principal Officials of planned sensitive uses of cadavers in DA-conducted or DA-supported RDT&E, education or training in advance of their implementation.
+(1) Informs the Deputy Under Secretary of the Army; Vice Chief of Staff of the Army; Chief of Public Affairs (CPA); and Chief of Legislative Liaison (CLL); The Surgeon General (TSG); and other affected HQDA Principal Officials of planned sensitive uses of cadavers in DA-conducted or DA-supported RDT&E, education, or training in advance of their implementation.

-(2) Informs Army leaders of major problems related to the use of cadavers in DA-conducted or DA-supported RDT&E, education or training, as appropriate.
+(2) Informs Army leaders of major problems related to the use of cadavers in DA-conducted or DA-supported RDT&E, education, or training, as appropriate.
 Major problems may include issues related to the procurement, use and/or disposition of cadavers.

-(3) Distributes the annual summary of cadaver use in DA-conducted and DAsupported RDT&E education or training to CPA and CLL.
+(3) Distributes the annual summary of cadaver use in DA-conducted and DAsupported RDT&E education, or training to TSG, CPA and CLL.

 b.
-CG, USAMRMC.
+CG, USAMRDC.